 Our vision is that the ministries and congregations of Metro Richmond will be living and lively examples of communities that practice hospitality and cherish diversity as a holy gift.
 They seek to grow in their own faith, to deepen their understanding of God’s love and justice and, for our patrons in the Christian tradition, to follow the admonition of Jesus to risk loving their neighbors.

 Three core values guide what we do and what we offer: hospitality, diversity and creativity.

 In 21st century America we are surrounded by a diversity that is bewildering to older generations who are already dealing with rapid change; however, younger generations are more likely to accept and celebrate diversity and feel at home in an increasingly global context.
 Our challenge is to learn to live with one another in peace, whether our neighbor is next door or across the globe.
 Education about cultural differences and similarities, together with opportunities to meet our neighbors and share our stories, are the first steps toward living together in peace.
-At The Resource Center we believe that the God-created world in which we live and move and have our being, is a world filled with diversity, that it has been so from the beginning, and that we are called to cherish diversity and share its beauty with others.
+At The Resource Center we believe that this beautiful world in which we live and move and have our being is a world filled with diversity, that it has been so from the beginning, and that we are called to cherish diversity and share its beauty with others.

 It is useless to try to adjudicate

 a longstanding animosity by asking who started it

 or who is the most wrong.

 The only sufficient answer is to give up the animosity